kensanata/oddmuse6/README.md

 question whenever they delete their cookies, or whenever they change browsers.

-An example setup might use the following settings, for examples:
+An example setup might use the following settings, for example:

 ```sh
 ODDMUSE_QUESTION=Name a colour of the rainbow.